geoffbullen/landing-page-theme/capture/privacy-policy.md

  * name;
  * mailing or street address;
  * email address;
- * elephone number and other contact details;
+ * telephone number and other contact details;
  * age or date of birth;
  * your device ID, device type, geo-location information, computer and connection information, statistics on page views, traffic to and from the sites, ad data, IP address and standard web log information;
   * details of the products and services we have provided to you or that you have enquired about, including any additional information necessary to deliver those products and services and respond to your enquiries;